consoledotdev/home/content/tools/load-testing.md

 #### Summary

-- Scriptless tests are built using the browser editor.
-Code cannot be edited.
+- Does not support scripted tests - only sends requests to a specified endpoint.
 - Connects to your AWS account and uses EC2 instances to execute requests.
-- Limited integration into CI/CD - only supports Jenkins.
+- Primarily useful for stress testing.

 #### Review